-Early intensive diabetes therapy preserves beta-cell functionJuly 6th, 2012 in Diabetes /
+Early intensive diabetes therapy preserves beta-cell functionJuly 6, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Early, intensive therapy for type 2 diabetes with either insulin plus metformin or triple oral therapy preserves β-cell function for at least 3.5 years, according to a study published in the July issue of Diabetes Care.